evolvingstuff/vdw2/content/posts/vitamin-d-deficiency-in-children-9-percent-but-up-to-75-percent-in-children-with-fractures.md

 In the pediatric population, there is a lack of consensus regarding risk factors that warrant screening for vitamin D deficit, determining insufficient thresholds, and identifying optimal supplementation recommendations and treatment dosages.
 More research is needed to clarify ideal amounts of vitamin D necessary through critical growth periods to prevent rickets and to mitigate fracture risk.
 Regardless, pediatric orthopaedic surgeons should promote supplementation to all children and treat diagnosed vitamin D deficiency.

- **Clipped from PDF%%% "There is evidence that about <span style="color:orange;"> 66% of all pediatric fractures occur in children who fracture on more than one occasion</span>,...**
+ **Clipped from PDF "There is evidence that about <span style="color:orange;"> 66% of all pediatric fractures occur in children who fracture on more than one occasion</span>,...**

  **[<i class="fas fa-file-pdf" style="margin-right: 0.3em;"></i>Download the PDF from VitaminDWiki ](/attachments/d3.mock.pdf)**